 - Climate adaptability: DirtMate can withstand a wide range of temperature, moisture, and light conditions, meeting the needs of our customers around the globe

-- Custom mounting options: DirtMate isn’t just for machines; we wanted to make it versatile enough to be mounted anywhere, including buoyant platforms for measuring water levels
+- Custom mounting options: DirtMate isn’t just for machines, making it versatile enough to be mounted anywhere, including buoyant platforms for measuring water levels

 Software:

-- Together at last: Field teams wanted to view DirtMate data within the main Propeller app, without having to visit a separate dashboard
+- Together at last: Field teams wanted to view DirtMate data within the main Propeller platform, without having to visit a separate dashboard

 Today, DirtMate has matured into a fully modular and intuitive tool that adapts to a wide range of use cases.